uchicago-cs/chiwebsite/chirouter/assignment.rst

 will now know what MAC address to send them to).
 You must also remove the pending ARP request from the pending ARP request list.

-Regarding the ARP cache, take into account that entries in the ARP cache will time out after 15 seconds, but this is handled by our code; you are only responsible for adding entries to the cache.
+Regarding the ARP cache, you are only required to update it when you receive an ARP reply (to add the mapping specified in that reply).
+You may optionally also update it when you receive an ARP request, as the request will include the IP address and MAC address of the host that sent the ARP request (and you could go ahead and add it to the cache).
+In any case, take into account that entries in the ARP cache will time out after 15 seconds, but this is handled by our code; you are only responsible for adding entries to the cache.